-Hans Moke Niemann is one of the youngest famous chess players globally.
+Hans Moke Niemann is one of the youngest chess grandmasters and has also climbed the FIDE rating ladder faster than most other grandmasters in history.
 He first discovered his interest in playing chess when he was eight years old, attending Leonardo School in the Netherlands.

 Aside from being a grandmaster, he is also a well-known chess streamer online.
 As of May 2021, he has the 25th spot among the top junior chess players around the globe.